Where to Stay in Lisbon - A Local’s Neighborhood Guide

 I rate Príncipe Real as probably the best neighborhood of Lisbon to stay in for anyone with 2 or more days in the city and who is looking for somewhere central and convenient, but not overrun by tourism.

-You won’t even see it listed on most “where to stay” guides (largely written by other tourists…), which is a good thing for you because that just means that you’ll have fewer other tourists around and lower prices for hotels!
+You won’t even see it listed on most “where to stay” guides (largely written by other tourists…), which is a good thing for you because that just means that you’ll have fewer people around and lower prices for hotels!

-The neighborhood lies to the northwest of Bairro Alto, centered around the city’s Botanical Garden, with Avenida da Liberdade forming its western border.
-The tree-lined streets are busy, but calm and the atmosphere throughout is pleasant.
-There are plenty of tourists about, but it is still a mostly local area.
+The neighborhood lies to the northwest of Bairro Alto, centered around the city’s Botanical Garden, with Avenida da Liberdade forming its eastern border.

 It’s also a haven for the LGBTQ+ community who head here to party at legendary clubs like Trumps or Finalmente.

-If you opt to stay here, I would recommending choosing a hotel west of the Botanical Garden, somewhere near to Praça da Alegria.
+If you opt to stay here, I would recommending choosing a hotel east of the Botanical Garden, somewhere near to Praça da Alegria.

 Pros